 CREATIVE DIRECTOR - SHIRA LEUCHTER

 Shira is a Dora-nominated actor, theatre creator and artist.
 She is the co-adaptor of The Tin Drum and co-creator of The Speedy, which was on the curriculum at the University of Toronto and the University of Windsor.
 Shira has performed with some of Toronto's most innovative artists and companies, including Cahoots Theatre, Convergence Theatre, fu-GEN, Native Earth, The Room and others.
 Her series for the Praxis Theatre Blog, Your Process is Showing, explored the theatrical process using visual imagery.
-Shira has created live art for companies including Praxis Theatre, Canadian Stage and The Room.
+Shira has created live art for companies including Harbourfront Centre, Canadian Stage and The Theatre Centre.
 Shira is a graduate of the National Theatre School of Canada and the University of Guelph.